 How does it work?

 Another good thing about Eddystone-URL and Physical Web is that it won't bombard the user with a notification every time they're in range of a beacon.
 You don't want to spam users and make them disable Bluetooth or Physical Web.
-Instead, it provides subtle suggestions in form of low-priority notifications that don't buzz the phone on Android.
+Instead, it provides subtle suggestions in the form of low-priority notifications that don't buzz the phone.

 What you need to get started

-- Mobile device with Bluetooth Low Energy support.
+- Android mobile device with Bluetooth Low Energy support.

 - Open the Estimote app and log in

 - Go to "Configurations"